itaymish/CalInp/README.md

 # About

 Hi!
 My name is Itay and I'm 11 years old.
-I'm learning Python, and I made this game.
+I'm learning Python, and I made this software.
+This software is a simple calculator that I made.

 ## Installation